Email Sender Name and Sender Email Settings

 info@yourdomain.com

-If left blank, the theme may try to use a default address like noreply@yourdomain.com, but this is not always accepted by the server. :contentReference[oaicite:2]{index=2}
+If this field is left blank, the theme may try to use a default address like noreply@yourdomain.com, but this address may not be accepted by all hosting providers.

-Before testing theme forms, first check if your website can send standard WordPress emails.
+Before testing WPResidence forms, first check if your website can send standard WordPress emails.

 The recommended tests are: